Chapter 5: D-Day: Build up; Invasion; Normandy; Omaha; Commanders; “The Longest Day”; Stats, casualties.

 To take care of this a giant pipeline was stretched across 70 miles of the English Channel from Sandown, Isle of Wight, to Cherbourg.
 Before war’s end 172 million gallons flowed along it.
 The entry point at Sandown was disguised as an ice-cream factory.

-As General Schlieben and the American forces battled to take Cherbourg, so General Montgomery was heading British and Canadian forces to take Normandy’s chief city of Caen.
+As German and American forces battled to take Cherbourg, so General Montgomery was heading British and Canadian forces to take Normandy’s chief city of Caen.
 It had been hoped – somewhat optimistically – that Caen would fall by the end of D-Day itself.
 It took not one day but over one month and much loss of life – sadly including French civilians as we shall see.

 Why the delay?
 For one thing, the hinterland of Normandy is very difficult for an invading army.
 Fields are marked off by immense dense hedges, fifteen feet high and five feet thick.
 These had been planted in the Middle Ages, centuries before, by the Vikings, and now were virtually impenetrable.
 These hedges – bordered by sunken lanes – provided strong defenses for the retreating Germans.
 In addition Monty faced very strong divisions of Nazi fighters, including seven crack SS Panzer divisions.
 These were armed with superior 88mm weapons.